robinboncoeur/mygitblender/README.md

-# Figure Shader
+# Figure Shaders

-**A bit of a preface**: I realise this README.md is a bit long... unfortunately, it does contain key information necessary for the script to run correctly. **Please take the time to read this carefully.** I hope to eventually make the script more error-friendly and user-friendly, but at the moment it is what it is.
+**A bit of a preface**: I realise this README.md is a bit long... unfortunately.
+However, it does contain key information on how to set things up in order for the script to run correctly. **Please take the time to read this carefully.** I hope to eventually make the script more error-friendly and user-friendly, but at the moment it is what it is.

-Also, this was previously called "Shaders-Addon", which wasn't particularly descriptive or even accurate, so if you're looking for that script, this is it (the newer version, that is).
+This script was previously called "Shaders-Addon", a name which which wasn't particularly descriptive or even accurate, so if you're looking for that script, this is it (the newer version, that is).

-**Figure Shader** is a script to give humanoid figures imported into Blender: skin, eyes and mouth shaders using an image set.
+**Figure Shaders** is a script to give humanoid figures imported into Blender: skin, eyes and mouth shaders using an image set.
 These image sets are usually provided by the figure or character maker.
 The script runs in a panel [ T ] in the context of the the 3D Viewport window.
+Currently - as of this writing - the name of the file is **FgrShaders41c.zip**.

 Shaders-Addon requires Blender 2.77 **or greater** to run.
 Download the current version of Blender at:

 http://www.blender.org/download/

-The current testing version of this add-on is 0.4.20161025, which is comprised of four files:
+The current version of this script is 0.4.20161026, which is comprised of four files:

 * \__init__.py: contains the panel code and stuff to create the shaders

 * figure_defs.py: dictionary object containing material slot names and material types (skin / eyes / etc)

-These reside in your scripts folder: Blender will install them there from the zip.
-Additionally, you will need:
+These reside in your scripts/addons folder in its own folder called **make_shaders**: Blender will install the folder and files from the zip.
+Additionally, the zip contains these files:

 * image_list.csv: **must be copied to the image folder for your figure, and edited**.

-* path_list.csv: **must be copied to your .blend file folder, and edited**.
+* path_list.csv: **must be copied to the folder your currently open .blend file is in, and edited**.

-These files can be found in the zip file, but they need to be copied to their respective final folders **(and edited)** for the script to work.
+They need to be copied to their respective final folders **(and edited)** for the script to work.
 A copy of the csv files will be copied to the scripts folder, but will not be read by the script.

 Note: this script currently should work for the Victoria4, Dawn and Mariko figures, but has only been tested on the V4 figure so far.